 In this blog, we discuss how FUTRLI can take the pain out of your tax planning with automated VAT forecasting.
 The essence of this is to work smart and let cutting edge technology do the hard yards for you.
 We’ll warn you now, with the tech in play you’ll definitely find yourself feeling a little more zen than usual…!

 To quote a great man (Homer J Simpson), “If something’s hard to do, then it’s not worth doing”.
 Now while this is absolutely terrible business advice, it will always hold some relevance, especially for tasks that can be perceived to be optional.

 When it comes to Automated Tax Forecasting?
 Yes, we can!

-Forecasting the VAT movements (In the UK that is, GST in Australia of course), which have real cash flow implications, can be daunting and therefore off-putting.
-Even for trained finance experts this will be one of the most time-consuming tasks.
+Forecasting the VAT movements (in the UK that is, GST in Australia), which have real cash flow implications, can be daunting and therefore off-putting.
+Even for trained finance experts, this will be one of the most time-consuming tasks.

 As you add forecasts to your scenario, creating an accurate picture of what the future may look like, FUTRLI is building up a net VAT position in the background.
 But how to account for the payment or recovery of this build-up of VAT?
 Answer – leave it to FUTRLI.